elbillyto/afinadorOGG/README.md

 ## Motivation

-Tune a cello with natural string frequencies.
+Tunes a cello with natural string frequencies.

 ## Installation
 N/A